datawithibrahim/Business-Data-CaseBook/Indian_Export_Analysis/readme.md

-# 📊 Export Performance Analysis – India (Commodity Wise)
+## Export Performance Analysis – India (Commodity Wise)

 **Data Source:** TradeStat → EIDB → Export → Commodity-wise
 **Report Generated On:** 21 January 2026
 **Values:** ₹ Crore
 **Source Authority:** Ministry of Commerce and Industry, Government of India

----

-## 📌 Project Overview
+### Project Overview

 This project focuses on analyzing India’s export performance using official commodity-wise export data published by the Government of India.
 The dataset represents actual trade figures and is not simulated or manually created.
 It reflects real export values reported through the Directorate General of Commercial Intelligence and Statistics (DGCI&S) under the Ministry of Commerce.

-The objective of this project is to study how different commodity groups contribute to India’s total exports, identify growth and decline patterns, and extract meaningful business insights that can support trade-related decision-making.
-The analysis is designed from a business and analytical perspective rather than an academic or tutorial-based approach.
+The objective of this project is to study how different commodity groups contribute to India’s total exports, identify growth and decline patterns, and extract meaningful business insights that can support trade related decision making.
+The analysis is designed from a business and analytical perspective rather than an academic or tutorial based approach.

 This project closely mirrors the type of analysis performed by trade analysts, business analysts, and policy teams working with export and economic data.

----

-## 📌 Scope of the Project
+### Scope of the Project

 The scope of this project includes the analysis of commodity-wise export data for the financial years 2023–24 and 2024–25.
-The dataset contains export values, percentage share of each commodity in total exports, and year-on-year growth figures.
+The dataset contains export values, percentage share of each commodity in total exports, and year on year growth figures.

 The analysis focuses on understanding:
 - The overall export structure of India